 Understanding Blue-Green Deployment and Rolling Updates in Kubes

 Amongst the most crucial things to understand is how to safely roll out the new version of the program while the previous one is still running.
 Can the existing pods be replaced without causing traffic congestion?
-That is one of the biggest questions one would have while dealing with Kubes and its autoscaling feature.
+That is one of the biggest questions when dealing with Kubes and its autoscaling feature.

 Kubernetes can be deployed in different ways.
-We’ve provided two choices below that allow for secure deployment while keeping the possibility to go back in time if needed.
+Below, we’ve provided two choices that allow for secure deployment while allowing for a quick rollback if needed.

 Blue-Green